davidavid00/automatic-star-review/README.md

 Here comes AutoRator, a machine learning-based rater that analyses the sentiment of a comment and categorises it as a positive, neutral or negative comment.
 In this way, rather than letting the user rate whether their experience is positive, negative or neutral, the user needs to write a comment and AutoRator automatically rates whether it is positive, neutral or negative.

 ### Content
 AutoRator comes in the form of a webpage and focuses only on restaurant reviews.
-The webpage has a welcome page with an "open popup" button.
-Once the popup button is clicked, a popup page appears and there are options to select the restaurant needed
+The webpage has a welcome page with a "leave a review" button.
+Once the button is clicked, a popup page appears and there are options to select the desired restaurant and leave a comment.
+After a comment is submitted, two pictures would appear: a) a graph with Emolex data for the comments extracted from Google reviews for the user-selected restaurant and b) a word cloud graphic that is based on the comments extracted from Google reviews for the user-selected restaurant.

 ### Development
 There are several stages to developing AutoRator: